Charlotte Green

 Charlotte Green (born 4 May 1956) is a British radio broadcaster and a former continuity announcer and news reader for BBC Radio 4.

-After 1988 she specialised in news reading, including reading the news on Radio 4 breakfast Today programme, and reading news items on The News Quiz.
+After 1988, she specialised in news reading, including reading the news on the Radio 4 breakfast Today programme, and reading news items on The News Quiz.
 The Daily Telegraph described her as "the supreme Radio 4 announcer whose warm yet slightly formal tones were once voted the nation's favourite".
-Green left Radio 4 in January 2013, and currently reads the classified football results on BBC Radio 5 Live and the World Service Sports Report, succeeding James Alexander Gordon.
+Green left Radio 4 in January 2013.
+She read the classified football results on BBC Radio 5 Live and the World Service Sports Report from 2013 until 2022, succeeding James Alexander Gordon.
 Her autobiography The News is Read was published by The Robson Press in 2014.

 Early life

 Green was educated at the independent Haberdashers' Aske's School for Girls in Elstree, followed by the University of Kent, where she gained a first-class BA in English and American Literature and was involved in university radio, before joining the BBC as a studio manager in 1978 at the World Service.
 She has said that "I wanted to be an actress, but I decided there were too many actresses around, so I joined the BBC."